zengm-games/zengm.com/src/posts/2023-06-18-permanent-pulled-goalie.md

 <figure><img src="/files/permanent-pulled-goalie.png" class="img-fluid"></figure>

 So what happened?
 Is it just an aggressive strategy where sometimes teams pull the goalie in a tied game?
 No, that would be too crazy.
-I did not intent for there to be a pulled goalie in a tied game.
+I did not intend for there to be a pulled goalie in a tied game.
 It is indeed a bug.

 When I first got the bug report, I almost didn't believe it.
 I had never heard of this problem before, and it seems like the kind of thing someone would notice.